intelligentiaomni/grove-project/README.md

 ## 📓 Logbook

-> Reflection: One thing realized while building this — **the correspondence layer, i.e. Sprint Logger for transmission, is itself a prototype.**
+> Reflection: One thing realized while building this, **the correspondence layer Sprint Logger for transmission is itself a prototype.**
-> It transmits insight, tests resonance, frames experiments, and attracts collaborators, also applicable outside lab.
+> Why?
+Transmitting insight, testing resonance, framing experiments, and attracting collaborators, also applicable outside lab.

 ---